 Thinking Lab on Migration & Integration

-Irene Wolff is Project Officer at the Advocacy Department of the Spanish Commission for Refugees (CEAR).
+Irene Wolff works for the Spanish Commission for Refugees (CEAR).
 She is mainly supporting the designing, planning and implementing of the advocacy strategy and campaigns of the organization.
 Furthermore, she has been working in the fields of International Cooperation and Human Rights, as well as Social Work, at different organizations at a local, national and international level, and in universities and international educational centres.
 Irene studied Translation and Interpreting, and a Master’s Degree in Development Cooperation in Madrid and Salamanca (Spain).

 On 26 May 2017, the Spanish Commission for Refugees (CEAR) published a report on the impact of the agreement reached last year by the European Union and Turkey in order to stop irregular migration from Turkey.
 Irene Wolf, contributor of the Thinking Lab on Migration & Integration, is part of the team that worked on this report, which states that this agreement has turned Greece into a large refugee camp where effective protection cannot be guaranteed.